 - Speed.

-All of these are important but, developmentally speaking, coordination has been flagged as the #1 physical capacity needed for long-term success in tennis.
+All of these are important, developmentally speaking.
+Coordination has been flagged as the #1 physical capacity needed for long-term success in tennis.
 Therefore, it is critical to develop coordination in junior players.
-Coordination training builds a solid foundation for tennis much more effectively than only training tennis (e.g. sticking players at the baseline and feeding balls to them).
-Coordination training for tennis has the goal of being able to maintain balance while judging where a ball is in space, and reacting to it with an efficient sequence of movements, at the right time.
+Coordination training builds a solid foundation for tennis much more effectively than just tennis training.

-Again, the coach doesn’t need to be a physical development ‘expert’ however; they do need to be able to understand how the physical elements mesh with the technical for on-court performance.
-For example, the coach is the one who would help players learn tennis-specific footwork.
-If a physical expert is used, it is the coach who would direct them to the tennis-specific standards (e.g. increase leg power to be able to recover with stronger cross-over steps after a groundstroke).
-The coach would develop the footwork during training supplemented by the Physical Trainer.
+Again, the coach doesn’t need to be a physical development ‘expert’; however, they do need to understand how the physical elements mesh with the technical for on-court performance.
+For example, the coach would help players learn tennis-specific footwork.
+If a physical expert is used, it is the coach who would direct them to the tennis-specific standards (e.g., increase leg power to recover with stronger cross-over steps after a groundstroke).
+The coach would develop the footwork during training, with the Physical Trainer providing supplemental support.

 Tactical Development:

 One very effective way to learn tennis is through using a Game-Based approach (GBA).
-This is in contrast to the traditional, “technique first/tactics later” approach.
-In a GBA the enjoyment of playing tennis is maintained right from the beginning by re-creating playing situations adapted (or scaled-down in the case of starter players) to the level of the players.
-As they play, they learn they must accomplish certain tasks to win more points (or lose less).
+This is in contrast to the traditional ‘technique first-tactics later’ approach.
+In a GBA, the enjoyment of playing tennis is maintained right from the beginning by recreating playing situations, adapted (or scaled down for starter players) to the players’ level.
+As they play, they learn they must complete specific tasks to earn more points (or lose fewer).

 Technical Development: